zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/features/features.md

 ### Proceed to Next Lab

-## Lab 5: Asynchronous features
+## **Step 7**: Test Asynchronous features

-### Introduction: TThe Coherence asynchronous features lab illustrates: how to asynchronously get and put data in a cache
+The Coherence asynchronous features lab illustrates: how to asynchronously get and put data in a cache

-### Objective: How to asynchronously process cache entries in Coherence and  how to asynchronously aggregate cache entries.
+How to asynchronously process cache entries in Coherence and  how to asynchronously aggregate cache entries.

-### Estimated Time: 5 - 10 mins

-### Pre-requisites:  Verify Environment has been Completed.

-### Lab Steps:

-### Step 1.
-Start a cache server First Terminal window:
+### Start Cache Server:

 First terminal Window: